Preparing for a Mammogram:

 Your results will be sent to you and your physician.
 Additional images and possible ultrasound will be needed, and we will schedule this follow up examination as soon as possible to reduce the anxiety-provoking wait.
 The breast radiologist will discuss the results with you at the time of the examination.
 Oftentimes, nothing further needs to be done.
 If a cancer is detected at screening mammogram, it is usually curable.

-We are exposed to natural sources of radiation all the time.
-According to recent estimates, the average person in the U.S. receives an effective dose of about 3 mSv (millisievert) per year from natural radiation, which includes cosmic radiation from outer space.
-These natural “background doses” vary according to where you live.
 People living at high altitudes such as Colorado or New Mexico receive about 1.5 mSv more per year than those living near sea level.
 A coast-to-coast round-trip airline flight is about 0.03 mSv due to exposure to cosmic rays.
 The largest source of background radiation comes from radon gas in our homes (about 2 mSv per year).
 Like other sources of background radiation, the amount of radon exposure varies widely depending on where you live.